Skip to main content

 - Type and amount of intellectual property, e.g., patents, licenses, and spin-offs.

-- Type and amount of research awards.
+- Type and amount of research awards and research funding.

 - Highly qualified personnel developed by a researcher or group.